Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Related Work

-Video based piano AMT models have been attempted using various methods in the past.
-Because of the identifiable black and white keys of the piano, traditional computer vision tools are able to locate a piano in an image and even separate each key.
-This enables traditional computer vision algorithms to be able to detect onsets on the piano with a high degree of accuracy\cite{Suteparuk2006DetectionOP, akbari2015real}.
-Such an approach is very difficult to apply to various lighting and environmental conditions however.
-It also struggles in cases where the piano keys may be lightly obstructed, or when the piano is at an angle in the image.
+Because of the easily discernible black and white keys of the piano, traditional computer vision algorithms are able to register a piano keyboard in an image and even identify separate keys.
+This enables such tools to detect onsets on the piano with a high degree of accuracy~\cite{suteparuk2014detection}.
+Such an approach is very difficult to apply to various lighting and environmental conditions, however.
+It also struggles in cases where the piano keys may be slightly obscured, or when the piano is at an angle in the image.
 Additionally, traditional computer vision tools are unable to capture and reason about complex movements across multiple frames in a video.

-More recently, CNN's have been shown to work well for visual piano transcription\cite{akbari2018real, 9053115, DBLP:journals/corr/abs-2006-14348}.
-By utilizing a modified ResNet model\cite{7780459}, multiple works\cite{9053115, DBLP:journals/corr/abs-2006-14348} have been able to make onset and pitch predictions directly on a cropped image of the piano.
-Koepke et al.\cite{9053115} have also shown that their vision based model can compensate for poor quality audio, helping an audio based AMT algorithm perform better.
+More recently, CNNs have been shown to work well for VPT.
+By using a modified ResNet~\cite{7780459} model, \cite{9053115,DBLP:conf/nips/SuLS20} were able to make onset and pitch predictions directly on a cropped image of the piano. \cite{9053115} showed that their vision-based model can compensate for poor quality audio, helping an audio-based AMT algorithm perform better.
 There are also systems that are explicitly designed around using both video and audio simultaneously.
 Such an audio-visual model is presented by \cite{9768275}.
 In their approach, they use the video model primarily for eliminating harmonic errors.
-This is done by tracking the pianists hands and eliminating any predicted notes that would be impossible to play from that position.
-Although Transformers have not been used for the task of VPT yet, they have been used for audio based transcription.
+This is done by tracking the pianists hands and eliminating any predicted notes that would be impossible to play from that position. \cite{DBLP:conf/nips/SuLS20} present Audeo, an approach that generates audio by first generating an intermediate pianoroll-like representation, followed by a synthesis step.
+The main component of this intermediate step, referred to as Video2Roll Net, is a ResNet model similar to the one used by \cite{9053115}, but enhanced with feature attention for improving visual cues at multiple scales.

-They have been shown to work well for both multi-track transcription\cite{51236} and single-track piano transcription\cite{DBLP:journals/corr/abs-2107-09142}.
-By utilizing end-to-end machine learning architectures, these works move the problem from hand designing a system for AMT to creating a high quality dataset and fitting a model to it.
-Because of this, despite the difference in domain (audio vs video), the underlying Transformer architecture between these audio based methods and ours is similar, the notable difference being the lack of a Transformer Decoder in our model.